FREE ONLINE ED ASSESSMENT. Start Here

 If you tend to ejaculate too early during penetrative sex, topical treatments might help.

-Delay Spray is a premature ejaculation spray that can reduce sensitivity in your penis without any numbing sensation.
+Delay Spray is a premature ejaculation spray that can reduce sensitivity in your penis without completely numbing it.
 Spray it on 10 to 15 minutes before getting intimate to have enjoyable sex without worrying about coming too quickly.

 Our guide to lidocaine spray for premature ejaculation goes into greater detail about how these products work and how you can use them effectively for better sexual stamina and more pleasurable sex.